sahilrajput03/sahilrajput03/README.md

 #### Transcribe, Convert

 - Transcribe youtube video or shorts: [https://rushtechhub.com/youtube-transcript/](https://rushtechhub.com/youtube-transcript/)
+	- For videos not having subtitles the above method won't work though you can use OpenAi's STT api.
+You can first download the m4a audio file of the youtube video by downloading the audio file from this site - [https://www.multidownloader.net](https://www.multidownloader.net).
+Note: OpenAi's STT supports m4a format so you need no converstion.
 - Convert ogg to mp3 (for source for openai's STT): [Check Learn bash page](./learn-bash.md)
 - Convert markdown to docx converter: [cloudconvert.com](https://cloudconvert.com/md-to-docx) *(tested on Feed.md file - works well).* Others: [1](https://mconverter.eu/convert/markdown/docx/), [2](https://products.aspose.app/html/conversion/md-to-docx), [3](https://www.vertopal.com/en/convert/markdown-to-docx)
 - Convert pdf to docx (for usage with google docs): [https://pdf2docx.com/](https://pdf2docx.com/)